MadArtistPhoto/social-links-profile-main/README.md

 ## Acknowledgments

 Just a shout out to all other creators on Frontend Mentor.
-It is wonderful learning experience to view other solutions and see how other Coders create the thing.
+It is wonderful learning experience to view other solutions and see how other Coders create the same thing.